Fergal McCann

 Fergal McCann (1973 – 8 March 2021) was an Irish Gaelic football coach and trainer.
-He had tenures with numerous clubs and was an All-Ireland Championship-winning trainer and coach with the Tyrone senior football team.
+He had tenures with numerous clubs and was an All-Ireland SFC-winning trainer and coach with the Tyrone senior football team.

 Career

 After finishing his playing career with the Augher St Macartan's club, McCann spent ten seasons as trainer and coach of the Tyrone senior football team.
-During that period the team won their second and third All-Ireland Championship titles.
-Working closely alongside manager Mickey Harte, McCann also helped the team to three Ulster Championships.
+During that period the team won their second and third All-Ireland SFC titles.
+Working closely alongside manager Mickey Harte, McCann also helped the team to three Ulster SFC titles.
 After leaving the Tyrone set-up at the end of the 2014 season, he went on to coach a number of clubs in the county, including Killyclogher St Mary's and Carrickmore St Colmcille's.

 Death

 McCann had been ill for a number of years and died, aged 47, on 8 March 2021.